Our Vegan Guide to Hanoi was put together during a trip to the Vietnamese capital in September 2017.

 46 Hang Trong

-We tried an interesting vegan ‘omelette’ which was made with tofu (more like a scrambley type creation) and a piece of chocolate cake (sadly a little too dry) but both were decent on the whole and the rest of the menu did look interesting, so it’s worth a visit if you’re nearby.
+We tried an interesting vegan ‘omelette’ which was made with tofu (more like a scrambley type creation than an omelette) and a piece of chocolate cake (sadly a little too dry) but both were decent on the whole.
+The rest of the menu did look interesting, so it’s worth a visit if you’re nearby.
 There’s a small balcony where you can watch the world go past whilst enjoying your food.

 Quan Chay Bo De